djndl1/CSNotes/corejava1.md

 var vacationDays = 12
 var greeting = "Hello"
 ```
 Use `final` to denote a constant, and `static final` to set up a class constant so that it's available to multiple methods inside a single class.

+## Arithmetic Operators

+Integer division by 0 raises an exception, whereas floating-point division by 0 yields an infinite or NaN result.

+The `Math` class contains an assortment of mathematical functions.

+`++` is not recommended inside expressions.

+## Strings

+Conceptually, Java strings are sequences of Unicode characters.

+`.substring()`: extract a substring

+- The `String` class gives no methods that let change a character in an existing string.

+- `.equals()` tests whether two strings are equal.

+`""` is an empty string while a String variable can hold a special value `null`.

+`.length()`, `.charAt()` operate by code units. `.codePointCount()`, `codePointAt()` by code points.